baskrahmer/foodpred/README.md

 # Introduction

-This is a static dump of my side-project to compute the Eco-Score for arbitrary products given their name.
+This is a static dump of my side-project to predict the LCI category of foods based on their name, and subsequently use this data give an indication of the Eco-Score of that product.
 It is a work in progress and the current live version can be viewed at [foodpred.com](https://www.foodpred.com/) (Lambda has a warmup of ~10s).
 Although not my most polished nor finished work; it is a good demonstration of my full-stack skills and the most recent project I can freely share.

 # Repo contents